 Visa route does however make it clear that the applicant must be committed to his or her business plan.
-They must intend to spend all their working time in the UK on developing the innovation, rather than pursuing it in conjunction with another business or other Employment.
+They must intend to spend all their working time in the UK on developing the innovation, rather than pursuing it in conjunction with another business or other Employment

 As all business owners know it is all very well to have a brain wave and invent the latest “thing” but is it scalable?
 Is there sufficient demand or is a product such as a new medical device, worthy as it is, not scalable?
 Alternately, if the innovation is the latest fad does it have longevity?
 If it does not, then it will not have scalability.

-From an innovator’s perspective, if you have shown commitment to setting up your business in the UK, then there must be a route to settlement after successfully securing an innovator visa.
+’s perspective, if you have shown commitment to setting up your business in the UK, then there must be a route to settlement after successfully securing an Innovator

 • At least £50,000 has been invested and spent in the business; or